allison9y/prestoi/CASP16_Phase_0_dataset/README.md

-# CASP16 Phase 0 target dataset
+## CASP16 Phase 0 targets dataset
-## This is a dataset of CASP16 Phase 0 sequences along with the true stoichiometry information
+### This sequences/ folder consists of CASP16 Phase 0 targets

-### Table
+### The true stoichiometry of the targets are as follows:

 | **Homo-multimers** |                 | **Hetero-multimers** |                 |
 |--------------------|-----------------|----------------------|-----------------|
 | **Target**         | **Stoichiometry** | **Target**         | **Stoichiometry** |